Misteryo sa Tuwa: Digital restoration

 The film was restored by the ABS-CBN Film Restoration through the Kantana Post-Production (Thailand) Co.
-Ltd. and L'Immagine Ritrovata for the image restoration from film prints and Wildsound Studios for its color grading and audio restoration.
+Ltd. and L'Immagine Ritrovata for the image restoration from film prints, and Wildsound Studios for its color grading and audio restoration.

-The film's cinematographer Rody Lacap provided restoration assistance for several scenes due to the deterioration of the surviving film prints.
-The whole restoration process of Misteryo sa Tuwa cost ₱5 million and the total duration of restoring the film was 3,440 hours.
+The film's cinematographer, Rody Lacap, provided restoration assistance for several scenes due to the deterioration of the surviving film prints.
+The whole restoration process of Misteryo sa Tuwa cost ₱5 million, and the total duration of restoring the film was 3,440 hours.

-The restored version was premiered on November 11, 2019, at the Ayala Malls Manila Bay as part of the Cinema One Originals film festival.
+The restored version premiered on November 11, 2019, at the Ayala Malls Manila Bay as part of the Cinema One Originals film festival.
 The premiere was attended by Vangie Labalan (one of the film's surviving cast members), film editor Jess Navarro, and the representatives of the cast and crew members of the film who are deceased or unable to attend: Wanggo Gallaga (son of Peque and Madeleine Gallaga), Rose S. Alimon (daughter of Tony Santos Sr.), Teresita V. Dela Cruz (wife of the film's director), Esperanza "Espie" Dela Cruz-Salva (sister of the director and the film's wardrobe assistant), Juan Miguel Escudero (nephew of the film's production designer Don Escudero) and Eduardo R. Meñez, the head of the Office of Strategic Communications and Research - Department of Foreign Affairs.